-In Power Query Editor, many commands can be found in the ribbon, and in context menus.
+In Power Query Editor, you can find many commands in the ribbon, and in context menus.
 For example, when you right-click a column, the context menu lets you remove the column.
-You may also select a column and then select the Manage Columns > Remove Columns button from the Home tab in the ribbon.
+Or select a column and then choose the Remove Columns button from the Home tab in the ribbon.

 You can shape the data in many other ways in this query.
-You may remove any number of rows from the top or bottom.
-Or you may add columns, split columns, replace values, and do other shaping tasks.
+You can remove any number of rows from the top or bottom.
+Or add columns, split columns, replace values, and do other shaping tasks.
 With these features, you can direct Power Query Editor to get the data how you want it.

 In Power Query Editor, you can group the values from many rows into a single value.
 This feature can be useful when summarizing the number of products offered, the total sales, or the count of students.

-In this example, you group rows in an education enrollment dataset.
+In this example, you group rows in an education enrollment semantic model.
 The data is from the Excel workbook.
-It's been shaped in Power Query Editor to get just the columns you need, rename the table, and make a few other transforms.

 The Group By dialog box appears.
 When Power Query Editor groups rows, it creates a new column into which it places the Group By results.
 You can adjust the Group By operation in the following ways: